argoproject/Argo/docs/api/inc/update.rst

    Make sure custom CSS is regenerated if we're using custom LESS variables

-.. php:function:: largo_check_deprecated_widgets()

-   Checks for use of deprecated widgets and posts an alert

-.. php:function:: largo_deprecated_footer_widget()

-   Admin notices of older widgets

 .. php:function:: largo_replace_deprecated_widgets()

    Replace deprecated widgets with new widgets